-Compound Embedded Derivative with 8.00% Notes Issued in 2013
+Compound Embedded Derivative with the 2013 8.00% Notes

-As a result of the conversion option and the contingent put feature within the 8.00% Notes Issued in 2013, the Company recorded a compound embedded derivative liability on its condensed consolidated balance sheets with a corresponding debt discount that is netted against the face value of the 8.00% Notes Issued in 2013.
+As a result of the conversion option and the contingent put feature within the 2013 8.00% Notes, the Company recorded a compound embedded derivative liability on its condensed consolidated balance sheets with a corresponding debt discount that is netted against the face value of the 2013 8.00% Notes.
 The Company determined the fair value of the compound embedded derivative liability using a blend of a Monte Carlo simulation model and market prices.